xhacks/sndfile2fft/README.md

 ---------
 Something like the following should do it..

-gcc `pkg-config --cflags sndfile` -c somefile.c
+gcc -lfftw3 sndfile2fft.c -lsndfile -std=gnu99 -o sndfile2fft